mchavezt86/Sol-Fi/Arduino/README.md

 # Code to drive a liquid crystal (LC) cell

-This .ino file have two messages embedded in arrays: "Hello world!" and "Bye, aliens!" using FSK modulation on pin 2 and 3.
+This .ino file has two messages embedded in arrays: "Hello world!" and "Bye, aliens!" using FSK modulation on pin 2 and 3.

 The message format is as follows: SYN - STX - MSG - ETX - ETB where